 However, it [MAORI ART: History, Architecture, Landscape and Theory] is a specialist text and intended for an indoctrinated readership.
 There are many undercurrents in this book and just as many open attacks; one could say that the argument [no explanation as to what argument this writer intended] suffers from making too many points lightly.
 The book is complex and demands respect from its reader.
 Yet it may be said that it does not accord the reader with the same level of respect...
 Anne-Marie White, Toi o Tāhuhu, A Māori Art History, Review, Art New Zealand, Spring 2015, 100-103

 Respecting who exactly?
 This is the same issue central to the HEADLANDS critique.
 White is working under the guise of everything said prior was simply meeting the demands of a review.
-Her editor then allows her to tell her reader what she really thinks, offering up an unsubstantiated conclusion.
+Her editor then allows her to tell her reader what she really thinks, offering up a wierd unsubstantiated conclusion.
 I include this subversion here because it again suggests the types of pressures being exerted on rangatahi writers like Byrt and White.
 They appear useful voices for believing in and reiterating the ‘outsiderish’ role, the hidden agendas and the disrespect to seniors.
 In this regard they are tipping their hats to the broader arts community.
 They also seem useful agents in settling scores the wider community continues to feel need settling (see Byrt’s earlier reference to colleagues ‘not amused’).

 Having endured 25 years of enforced censorship in the New Zealand art world (in relation to my HEADLANDS essay) while colleagues like White, Byrt, Wood, Curnow, Simmons, Pound, Brown, Stewart, Bell and many others are given opportunity to freely voice highly personal opinions about me on key platforms, I am exercising my right of reply if only as self-initiated intervention.
 If early career academics like White and Byrt, understood the abuse and the gagging endured in Aotearoa then perhaps they would not dream up hidden agendas.